 The AIG's ability to be effective is directly linked to its accessibility.
-During this reporting period, the most utilized method for submitting complaints to the AIG was via the Whistleblower Hotline.
-The second most utilized method for submitting complaints was through the AIG Report a Concern.
-Finally, Direct E-mail was the third most utilized method for submitting complaints during this reporting period.
+During this reporting period, the most utilized method for submitting complaints to the AIG was via AIG Report a Concern.
+The second most utilized method for submitting complaints was through Direct E-Mail.
+Finally, Direct Telephone was the third most utilized method for submitting complaints during this reporting period.

 The Health and Human Services ("HHS") Department of Employment & Family Services ("EFS") received the greatest number of complaints.
-The second highest volume of complaints received were Non-County and the Sheriff's Department.
+The second highest volume of complaints received were the Sheriff's Department and Non-County.